Inxton/documentation/Inxton.Package.Vortex.Core/README.md

 ## Getting started

 There are few options how to get started with Inxton.
-Poject can be created from scratch so you will discover all bells and whistles or you can simply grab one of our examples and enter into Inxton world easier way.
+Project can be created from scratch so you will discover all bells and whistles or you can simply grab one of our examples and enter into Inxton world easier way.

 ### Exploring examples